chinamike65/hugo-tuolesi/content/book3/book3en.md

 Moreover, the Reviving Hell has the shortest lifespan among the hot hells, that is, the hell where one suffers for the shortest period of pain.
 How long the pain will last!

-(1) Reviving Hell
+##### (1) Reviving Hell

 The resentment of the living beings in the Reviving Hell is very large from birth.
-The living beings here are just born, and a lot of knives and guns will naturally fall from the air, and then the living beings in the hell will kill each other with these weapons.
+The living beings here are just born, and a lot of knives and spears will naturally fall from the air, and then the living beings in the hell will kill each other with these weapons.

 Even if all limbs are cut off, they will not faint; only if their head is cut off, they will faint for a short time, but they will not die.

-At this time, a sound will appear in the air, called the sound of Revival.
+Then, a sound will arise in the air, called the sound of Revival.
 With this sound, all beings in hell wake up, their bodies are also revived, and they kill each other again.

 That's why it's called Reviving Hell.